-A Glucometer, or blood sugar meter, is commonly used to check blood sugar levels.
+A Glucometer, or blood sugar meter, is commonly used for blood glucose monitoring.
 This involves taking a small drop of blood, usually by pricking the fingertip, and placing it on the test strip in a glucometer.
 Blood-sugar levels are measured in milligrams per deciliter (mg/dL).
 The standard guidelines for a safe blood sugar range are between 70 and 180 mg/dL but depending on the person and the recommendation of their diabetes care team, sometimes the recommended target range is expanded.

 Tips for Using Glucose Meters

 When using a glucose meter to check your blood sugar levels, it’s important to have clean fingers, as the accuracy of your test can be impacted by the presence of food or contaminants on your fingers.
 For those times when you can’t wash your hands before you test, you may want to carry some finger wipes with you.
 However, if you do clean your finger first, be sure to have it dry before testing.